 - Media cultures: You will connect with local Vietnamese students through Swinburne’s partner institution and explore similarities and differences in media production and consumption habits.

-You must have completed 50 credit points in Media and Communications units at the time of application.
-In the case of an enrolment cap, students will be selected on the basis of their GPA and the information contained in their application materials.
+Note: In the case of an enrolment cap, students will be selected on the basis of their GPA and the information contained in their application materials.